rkitover/vimpager/vimpager.md

 To use a different vimrc with vimpager, put your settings into a ~/.vimpagerrc or a file pointed to by the VIMPAGER_RC environment variable.

+You can also switch on the "vimpager" variable in your vimrc to set alternate settings for vimpager.

 Put the following into your vimrc if you want to use gvim/MacVim for your pager window:

     let vimpager_use_gvim = 1